-As residents of Tarnock with an interest in the history of the village we’ve been researching its past over the last few years.
-We’ve accumulated a few sources of information and links to resources that may be of use to others looking into their own family or local history in this area.
+From our own research into the history of the village of Tarnock we’ve accumulated a few sources of information and links to resources that may be of use to others looking into their own family or local history in this area.

 Below is some of the information we have found and we hope it might be helpful in your own research.
 If you have any feedback or information to share please get in touch.